How to Maintain Your DSF Scholarship When Transferring

 The Mid-Year Transfer Form requires the signatures of the Campus Contacts from both your Fall/Winter college and your new college certifying that your transfer is required to stay on track for your degree pathway.

 DSF Scholars at CCD: Learn about the SEED Program

 ATTENTION DSF SCHOLARS AT CCD!

 DSF Scholars at CCD who intend to transfer may be eligible to participate in the SEED program (Students-Empowered-Educated-Determined).
-Through SEED, students receive individualized advising, access to special events, application fee waivers at UCD & MSU Denver, and additional assistance through the transfer process.
+Through SEED, students receive individualized advising, access to special events, application fee waivers at CU Denver & MSU Denver, and additional assistance through the transfer process.
 Whether you plan to transfer next semester or in two years, SEED offers the support you need to be successful.

 - Metropolitan State University of Denver Transfer Website